 Since polydipsia can be caused by several causes, it may get tricky to differentiate what a person experiencing is temporary extreme thirst or polydipsia.
 Rule of thumb is, if the extreme thirst lasts for a few days and does not change much after drinking huge amounts of water in a day and passing urine becomes frequent, plus with other concerning symptoms, do seek medical advice immediately.
 Diagnosing polydipsia will require a series of questions regarding medical history, blood test and urine analysis.
 You can always seek doctor’s advice if you have any concerns.

 Treatments for polydipsia depend on the cause.
 If polydipsia is caused by diabetes, physicians will prescribe antidiabetic medication to help control their blood sugar level and reduce polydipsia.
-For polydipsia caused by psychological causes, counselling and therapy such as cognitive behavioural therapy (CBT) might help to improve the drinking behaviour.
-Generally, people diagnosed with polydipsia should always practise healthy habits packed with nutrition and to have an active lifestyle.
+For polydipsia caused by psychological causes, finding a certified counsellor and therapy such as cognitive behavioural therapy (CBT) might help to improve the drinking behaviour.